Monday, March 14, 2016

 Summary: The NASA Pi Day Challenge, Π in the Sky, has fourth- to 12th-graders and space-lovers of all ages solve four problems on Dr. Albert Einstein’s birthday.

-NASA Pi in the Sky3 question: Public Domain, via NASA Jet Propulsion Laboratory
+NASA Pi in the Sky3 question: May be used for any purpose without prior permission, via NASA Jet Propulsion Laboratory

 The National Aeronautics and Space Administration asks problem-solvers to answer NASA Pi Day Challenge questions March 14, 2016, calendar date equivalent to pi (3.14) and 137th anniversary of Albert Einstein’s birth.